Spriteware/lt-codes-python/README.md

 * `distributions.py` contains the two functions that generate degrees based on the ideal soliton and robust soliton distributions
 * `encoder.py` contains the encoding algorithm
 * `decoder.py` contains the decoding algorithm
 * `md5_checker.sh` calls `lt_codes.py` and then compare the integrity of the original file with the newly created file.
-The integrity check is made with `md5sum.exe`, remove the ".exe" if you work on Unix.
+The integrity check is made with `md5sum`, add the ".exe" if you work on Window.
+Replace it by `md5 -r` if you work on Mac, or run `brew install md5sha1sum`.

 ## Benchmarks
 The time consumed by the encoding and decoding process is completely related to the size of the file to encode and the wanted redundancy.
 I have made some measure on an Intel i5 @ 2.30GHz with a 1.5 redundancy :

 <table>